WORKING GROUP V: INSOLVENCY

 Australia adopted the Model Law on Cross-Border Insolvency by way of the Cross-Border Insolvency Act 2008 and around 50 countries have adopted it world-wide.
 There is now a substantial jurisprudence on cross-border insolvency both under the Model Law and under the letters of request regimes maintained in Australia under s 29 Bankruptcy Act and s 581 Corporations Act.

-Australia is yet to consider the three more recent WGV model laws and guidance notes of UNCITRAL.
+Australia is yet to consider the two more recent WGV model laws and guidance notes of UNCITRAL.
 UNCITRAL has issued these publications to assist member states:

 Civil Asset Tracing, and Applicable Law